davelongdev/neovim-config/README.md

 ## Feel free to copy

-Feel free to look at my config files and copy anythin you like.
+Feel free to look at my config files and copy anything you like.